Agsiegert/scrivito-salesforce-widget/README.md

 ## To use this widget

 This widget is designed to be used with Salesforce web-to-lead.
-To use this widget (setup a web-to-lead form)[https://help.salesforce.com/articleView?id=setting_up_web-to-lead.htm&type=5].
+To use this widget [setup a web-to-lead form](https://help.salesforce.com/articleView?id=setting_up_web-to-lead.htm&type=5).

 ## Widget Configuration